Causes of Hair Loss

 If your hair loss is being caused by a medical condition, your doctor may be able to provide medication to offset your hair loss.
 Switching medications can help if thinning is a side effect of a drug you are taking.
 There are also certain measures you can take at home to overcome alopecia and keep your skin and hair healthy.
 Although certain causes of hair loss cannot be prevented, good hygiene and proper nutrition can help you maintain thick, strong hair.
 In instances of alopecia areata, telogen effluvium, and other situations where your hair growth is impacted by high levels of stress, relaxation techniques like meditation and yoga might be helpful.

 If you haven't already tried conservative techniques, such as minoxidil foams, a limited number of patients do experience favorable results with over-the-counter products.
 However, this will only address signs of hair loss and prove effective for as long as the product is used.
-In addition, some patients' skin may be too sensitive to withstand side effects such as redness and burning.
+In addition, some of our Atlanta patients' skin may be too sensitive to withstand side effects such as redness and burning.

 Contrary to popular belief...